Okareo CLI

 .

-This command is useful locally during development and can be used directly or through the Okareo GitHub Action to drive flows in CI/CD
+This command is useful locally during development and can be used directly or can also run in CI/CD using the official Okareo GitHub Action.

 If the evaluation config is in the yml or the SDK uses the JSONReporter.log(),